U.S. officials talk down coronavirus market panic, tout economic strength

 WASHINGTON (Reuters) - Senior officials in President Donald Trump’s administration on Sunday tried to calm market panic that the coronavirus could cause a global recession, saying the U.S. public had over-reacted and that stocks would rebound due to the American economy’s underlying strength.

-The S&P 500 index dropped 11.5% last week as the virus accelerated beyond China’s borders, the worst weekly drop since the 2008 global financial crisis.
+The S&P 500 .SPX index tumbled 11.5% last week as the virus accelerated beyond China's borders, the worst weekly drop since the 2008 global financial crisis.
 Roughly $4 trillion has been wiped off the value of U.S. stocks.

+The selling continued when S&P 500 e-mini futures resumed trading Sunday night, falling more than a 1%.
+But they later recouped initial losses on growing expectations that the U.S. Federal Reserve and other global central banks will take action soon to cushion the economic fallout from the epidemic.

+Futures rose for the safe-haven U.S. 10-year Treasury note, pushing implied yields for that instrument below 1% for the first time.

 Economists have begun to worry that the losses could soon start to weigh on consumer spending even before the virus becomes widespread in the United States.